urre/wordpress-nginx-docker-compose/README.md

 + [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved secured folder structure for WordPress
 + Composer
 + [WP-CLI](https://wp-cli.org/) - WP-CLI is the command-line interface for WordPress.
++ [MailHog](https://github.com/mailhog/MailHog) - An email testing tool for developers.
+Configure your outgoing SMTP server and view your outgoing email in a web UI.
 + [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
 	- PhpMyAdmin config in `./config`
 + CLI scripts